Welcome to the Ohio Region’s Instructor Development Page

-This course was designed to allow students to have flexibility of not attending a formal class room.
+This course was designed to allow students some flexibility.
 Our entire Ohio Region can participate in the same class.
 Upon completion of the E-Course (online portion) , the student downloads the certificate.
 They will bring the certificate as well as a completed six pack to a face-to-face class.
-This gives students an opportunity to present their 6 pack to the face to face class.
+This gives students an opportunity to present their 6 pack and teach to the rest of the class.
 After completing the face-to-face, they are ready for mentoring.
 The new instructor candidate Is ready to be placed with a mentor from the NSP discipline of choice.

 The Instructor Mentoring Program